-Each Full Application should be limited to a single concept or technology.
-Unrelated concepts and technologies should not be consolidated in a single Full Application.
+Each Full Application should be limited to a single project approach or concept in response to the AOI.
+Unrelated project approaches or concepts should not be consolidated in a single Full Application.

 Full Applications must conform to the following requirements: